Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Mutation Configuration
 The tool expects a configuration file which defines the execution of mutant generation (`--mutation_conf`).
-Here is a simple configuration file setup using the example above in `mutation.conf`:
+Here is a simple configuration file setup using the example above in `mutation.mconf`:

 ```json
 {